 She smiled and said, “That’s a great title for a book!
 You better write that down.”

 I did, and guess what?
 It became a book, officially titled, Be Amazing or Go Home: Seven Customer Service Habits that Create Confidence with Everyone.

 You see, if showing up late is a bad habit, then showing up early is a good habit.
 Delivering good customer service is a habit.
-You know what’s right.
-You practice it day after day on real customers.
-You get better at it.
-You may even get special customer service training.
+You know what’s right and you practice it day after day on real customers.
+You get better at it and you may even get special customer service training.
 And, when it becomes natural, it’s like many other good things you do over and over.
 It becomes a habit.

 When I was just twelve years old I started my own business; doing magic shows for children’s birthday parties.
 There were several important habits I picked up from my parents.
-I wrote thank you notes to the parents that hired me to perform for their child’s party.
-I always showed up on time.
-I always did the best job I could, never giving less than 100%.
+Always write thank you notes to the parents who hired me to perform for their child’s party.
+Showing up on time and I always did the best job I could, never giving less than 100%.
 I always stayed a little longer than expected, and the parents really appreciated that.
 I had to consciously think about doing all of that and more until I did it enough times that it became natural.
 It became my version of common sense.
 That’s what makes it a habit.